James-Yu/LaTeX-Workshop/README.md

 ### Magic comments?
 LaTeX Workshop supports both `% !TEX root` and `% !TEX program` magic comments.
 The former is used to define the root file, while the latter helps select compiler program.

 All `command` in `toolchain` which are empty will be replaced with the program set by `% !TEX program` magic comment in the root file.
+Alternatively, if `command` is `latexmk`, an argument `pdflatex=` with magic comment program appended will be inserted into the command argument list.
 Suppose there is a line `% !TEX program = xelatex` in the root file, and the toolchain is set as follows:
 ```
 "latex-workshop.latex.toolchain": [
   {